 To continue to care for the natural areas we protect, NCC has created a Stewardship Endowment Fund.
 This fund provides annual support for our priority stewardship work across Ontario.
 Annual benefits from the endowment fund are used to pay the costs necessary to ensure efficient and long-term, science-based management of lands under NCC’s care.

 NCC may direct all or a portion of gifts committed to this project to NCC’s Stewardship Endowment Fund for Ontario.
-Revenue generated by the Stewardship Endowment Fund provides for long-term management on properties across the province, including NCC conservation lands on the Baldwick Bluff property.
+Revenue generated by the Stewardship Endowment Fund provides for long-term management on properties across the province, including NCC conservation lands on the Cedarhurst Alvar property.
 In the event that this project becomes fully funded or cannot be carried out, your gift will be allocated to the next urgent priority in this natural area.